 IV Sedation During Dental Procedures

 If you’re serious about wanting a pain-free dental procedure, IV sedation is the only way to guarantee that.
-While nitrous oxide and oral sedation will make you more comfortable and help you relax, IV sedation guarantees you will have no memory of the procedure.
+While nitrous oxide will make you more comfortable and help you relax, IV sedation guarantees you will have no memory of the procedure.

 The night before your procedure, we can give you a mild sedative to help you get a good night’s rest.
 Getting enough sleep the night before your appointment will reduce your anxiety and make the entire treatment easier.